Written by: Caitlin

 At the summit, you can experience panoramic views as far as Northern Ireland- why not see if you can point out other peaks including the Torridon hills, Ben Lomond and Morven at Caithness.
 A unique feature of the summit is the Old Observatory, which was opened in 1883.
 It provided hourly meteorological data for almost 20 years, recording some of the UK’s most useful information about mountain weather to date.
 It closed in 1904 and it now lies in ruin, but can be used for shelter in emergencies.

 Clava Cairns is a well-preserved Bronze Age cemetery near Inverness in the Scottish Highlands, which dates back 4000 years.
-It became a bucket list destination overnight in 2014, after it was suggested that Diana Gabaldon’s novel ‘Outlander’s fictitious stone circle, Craigh na Dun was inspired by the site.
+It became a bucket list destination for those visiting Scotland overnight in 2014, after it was suggested that Diana Gabaldon’s novel ‘Outlander’s fictitious stone circle, Craigh na Dun was inspired by the site.

 A cairn is a mound of rough stones built as a memorial or landmark, typically on a hilltop or skyline.